 The answer may come down to how much debt?

-Valentine’s Day is approaching and love is in the air!
-But after all the roses have wilted and the heart-shaped chocolates have been eaten, real life sets in.
 Being in love is magical.
 But it’s not always easy.
 Money is, unfortunately, one of the most common causes of relationship issues.
 Debt, in particular, can be contentious in relationships.
 But is debt a relationship deal breaker?

 How much debt is too much debt?

-The answer to whether debt is a deal breaker may be different for everyone.
+The answer to whether the debt is a deal breaker will differ for everyone.
 To determine your own answer, consider thinking through a series of questions.
 Asking yourself how much debt is too much for your partner can be an important factor to consider.
 For most of us, debt is a part of life.
 So you may be okay with your partner carrying some debt.
 With that, there may be a threshold that you’re not comfortable crossing.
 However, that threshold may not actually be a quantitative number.
 It may be relative to your partner’s assets or – even more abstractly – whether they seem to be managing it effectively.
 You also may be more comfortable with certain kinds of debt than with others.
 For example, you may not be as concerned about student loan debt your partner borrowed to get a high-quality education as you would be about massive amounts of credit card debt.
 Considering what debt looks like in your partner’s life can help you determine what you’re comfortable with.

 Is debt indicative of other personality traits?